top of page

 In the name.
 Expect fast-paced defenses.

-Future of Stardom Championship: HANAKO (Won on September 27, 2025)
+Future of Stardom Championship: Ranna Yagami (Won on March 15, 2026)

 New Blood Tag Championship: Sakurara (Aya Sakura and Sayaka Kurara) (Won on October 30, 2025)